"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "Too weak, I suppose," He announced with a presumptuous air.

 I sneered at him.
 "Pipe down, pipsqueak," I snorted.
-"I could knock your teeth out in my sleep."
+"I could knock your teeth out with my pinky in my sleep."
 No need to mention, I didn't sleep.

 "Oh really?"
 He dared me.
 "Let's see you then."

 "Then, let's make this interesting."

 I could never refuse a taunt or a bet.

 "If you lose, you have to join the team.
 If I lose, you have eternal bragging rights and my girlfriend."

 Coach looked like Cheshire cat; he was obviously getting the best end of this deal.

 "Fine."
 I dragged over a small table, making it appear as if I struggled with its ponderous weight.